We run CBT courses at our Crawley & East Grinstead sites, current prices HERE.

 CBT Renewal

-Please remember to bring your current CBT certificate, if applicable, along with driving licence etc as mentioned above and to read the footnotes below.
+Please remember to bring your current CBT certificate, along with driving licence etc as mentioned above and to read the footnotes below.

-Government figures state 1 in 5 candidates do not complete the CBT on the first attempt, so please be aware if you do not safely complete all exercises or cannot achieve the standard set out by the DVSA, you will be required to re book and pay for any further training and no refunds partial or otherwise will be made
+Government figures state 1 in 5 candidates do not complete the CBT on their first attempt, so please be aware if you do not safely complete all exercises or cannot achieve the standard set out by the DVSA, you will be required to book additional training at your cost, no free training nor refunds partial or otherwise can be made.
+Manual bike riders: We recommend you book a Taster prior to the CBT as we will have to terminate the training if you repeatedly stall the bike during the CBT.
+There will be no refund/free training offered in this case.

 Ready to Start CBT Motorcycle Training with MTS Sussex